Skip to main content

 Why it works: The onboarding and coaching are genuinely grounded in research.
 Instead of just tracking habits, Fabulous teaches you how to build them.
 Understanding the why increases long-term success.

 The limitation: The consequence structure is weak.
-Missing habits doesn't cost you anything beyond vague disappointment and loss of a streak.
-Works better as a behavior design education tool than a pure accountability system.
+Missing habits does not cost you anything beyond vague disappointment and loss of a streak.

 Best for: People new to habit formation who want to understand the science, not just use the tool.